OlympusDAO Single Sided Liquidity Vault System (SSLV) Audit

 - A user is able to call withdraw with zero amount in

-makes external calls to Balancer and Aura, checks current token balance and makes update states to reward tokens.
+withdrawmakes external calls to Balancer and Aura, checks current token balance and makes update states to reward tokens.
 Which shouldn’t occur.- Recommendation: Add sanity checks for

-from AURA pool can’t be accounted and claimed
+15. [HIGH] Vault receiving reward tokens outside _accumulateExternalRewards from AURA pool can’t be accounted and claimed

 - The accumulation is done by checking current’s balance before and after pool call rewarded upon updating reward state when depositing and withdrawing.